sanjib-sen/WebLaTex/README.md

 - In overleaf, you have to pay 40$ to get the git feature which isn't even have the best or full git experience.
 - Pay 40$ to collaborate with more than 1 person
 - No VSCode, Code formatting, Grammarly, Or Dark Mode / Customization
+- GitHub Copilot: Clippy, but a lot better!

 ## Whats New